 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

 Seton Hall University, School of Diplomacy and International Relations

-Through the school’s relationships with the United Nations Foundation and other international organizations, students benefit from course offerings at the UN, a semester in Washington, D.C., campus courses taught by UN experts, conference opportunities, and more.
+Through the school’s relationships with the United Nations Foundation and other international organizations, students benefit from course offerings at UN Headquarters in New York, as well as on-campus courses taught by UN experts and a Semester in Washington, D.C., program.

 - Association of Professional Schools of International Affairs (APSIA)

 - The George Washington University, Elliott School of International Affairs

 - New York University School of Professional Studies (NYUSPS), Center for Global Affairs (CGA)

 - UC San Diego, School of Global Policy and Strategy (GPS)